khaldoun-xyz/standard/docs/plan.md

 Core building blocks of this toolbox are ...

-- i) an AI agent that processes documents,
+- i) AI agents that processes documents and prepares & handles tasks,
-- ii) an AI agent that handles tasks for care workers (e.g. documentation),
-- iii) simple interfaces to receive structured information (e.g. online applications).
+- iii) a BPMN engine that makes managing these agents simple and transparent.

 Eventually, we'll find a way how to deploy these orchestration components quickly.
 Once we've reached this stage, we'll approach newly started long-term care organisations to help them integrate our OS in infancy.
-We will also use it to set up our own healthcare organisations.
+We will scale this OS into other parts of the health industry, too.

 ### Stage 3: Set up healthcare organisations.